 That’s why gullible kids are being turned into debt slaves for life at the age of 16 by for-profit colleges.

-And that’s why we have money for tax breaks for the rich, but no money for the needy.
+And that’s why we have money for tax breaks for the rich, but none for the working poor logging 70 hour weeks and going broke every time they fall ill from overwork.

 In that respect, Facebook is actually a fatal parasite on The American Dream.
 One which is metastasizing our freedoms of speech, expression and the press by luring readers into a convenient private venue, where those rights may be legally and discreetly monetized for corporate profit growth.